DataDog/synthetics-ci-github-action/README.md

 Trigger Synthetic tests from your GitHub workflows.

-For more information on the available configuration, see the [`datadog-ci run-tests` documentation][1].
+For more information on the available configuration, see the [`datadog-ci synthetics run-tests` documentation][1].

 ## Setup